milankinen/react-bacon-todomvc/README.md

 # React+Bacon.js TodoMVC

-Demonstration about the power and simplicity of React/FRP combo.
+Demonstration of the power and simplicity of React/FRP combo.

 ## Motivation